Small Business Guide To Health Insurance For One Employee

-Examine your business’s budget and ask yourself: How much money should I allot to health care?
+Examine your business’s budget and ask yourself: How much money should I allot to health insurance?
 How much will I contribute per employee?
 You want to choose a plan that offers good coverage to your employee, but that also fits within your business’s budget.
-This will play a large role in which business insurance plan you choose.
-It’s vital to know exactly what you are paying for and what you might be asking your employees to pay for.
+This will play a large role in which business health insurance plan you choose.
+It’s vital to know exactly what you are paying for and what you might be asking your employee to pay for.

 Step #2: Know What Plan & Benefits You Need

 What kind of coverage are you hoping to offer?
-Go prepared to your first meeting with a provider or broker with an idea of what kind of policy would benefit your employee the most.
-Decide if you are going to include ancillary insurance options like dental and vision to the policy.
+Go prepared for your first meeting with a provider or broker with an idea of what kind of policy would benefit your employee the most.
+Decide if you are going to include ancillary insurance options like dental and vision in the policy.

 Step #3: Gather The Proper Documents

-To receive an accurate health insurance quote from an insurance broker, you’ll need to provide some numbers and documentation.
+You’ll need to provide some numbers and documentation to receive an accurate health insurance quote from an insurance broker.
 Before you call an agent or a broker, make sure you have gathered and prepared the proper documents.
 Most often, you’ll need to provide your: